ArtKruzhkov/lesson3_1/New_file.md

 Added branch1 and some text to check how it will be on github.

-text for new commit on main
+new text on lane 10